MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ## Run your Q# code

-You've now written a Q# program that entangles two qubits and creates a Bell pair.
-Before running it, use the `@EntryPoint()` attribute to tell the Q# compiler where to start executing the program.
+You've written a Q# program that entangles two qubits and creates a Bell pair.
+Before running your program, use the `@EntryPoint()` attribute to tell the Q# compiler where to start executing the program.
 In this case, place `@EntryPoint()` before the `EntangleQubits` operation.

 Your final Q# program should look like this: